Security-Onion-Solutions/securityonion-docs/logstash.rst

 For more information, please see https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops.

 You may need to adjust the value depending on your system's performance.
 The changes will be applied the next time the minion checks in.
-You can force it to happen immediately by running ``sudo salt-call state.apply logstash`` on the actual node or by running ``sudo salt 'MINIONNAME' state.apply logstash`` on the manager node.
+You can force it to happen immediately by running ``sudo salt-call state.apply logstash`` on the actual node or by running ``sudo salt $SENSORNAME_$ROLE state.apply logstash`` on the manager node.

 Adding New Logs or Modifying Existing Parsing
 ---------------------------------------------